 As the Office Manager, Jenine occupies several roles: office administrator, bookkeeper, and fundraising and strategic planning consultant.
 She is honored to be a part of Orphan Relief and Rescue and looks forward to contributing to the exceptional work being done to safeguard children’s rights in the rural and village communities of Liberia and Benin, West Africa.

 Finance & Operations Manager

-To protect the identity of our African Staff, we are not able to list their names.
-We have a total of 14 African staff members in Liberia and Benin combined.
+To protect the identity of our Africa Staff, we are not able to list their names.
+We have a total of 10 lead Africa staff members in Liberia and Benin combined.